Camping Recipes | Menu Suggestions | Group Camping | Unit Cooking | Backpacking Food | Dutch Oven | Recipe Links | Cooking Gear |

 The examples are just to give you an idea of what we are talking if you aren't familiar with the item.

 Once you've got utensils to cook in, you'll need something to eat on and with.
-If you're eating solo you can skip the bowl and eat out of the pot, assuming you're doing one-pot meals.
-Otherwise you'll need to bring a bowl and/or a plate.
-An insulated mug with a lit helps keep hot drinks hot, and insects out.
+If you're eating solo, you can skip the bowl and eat out of the pot, assuming you're doing one-pot meals.
+Otherwise, you'll need to bring a bowl and/or a plate.
+An insulated mug with a lid helps keep hot drinks hot, and insects out.
 It also helps prevent losing the whole drink if it tips over.

 Besides the pots and pans you will also need to consider how you are going to do your cooking.
 Even people who like the friendly warmth of a backcountry fire usually cook on stoves.
 Once you get the hang of them, stoves are quick and easy, and they do away with the risk of dropping a pot full of spaghetti into the ashes.
 Also there's always the chance of rain and it's difficult to cook over a fire when it's raining.
 Another thing to consider is that some camping areas may not allow campfires because of the risk of wildfire.
 So you will want to consider taking a backpacking stove.